VortTeam/VortLang/README.md

 ## Current Status

 VortLang is in its early stages and currently supports basic features like variable declarations and arithmetic.
-More functionality (e.g., control flow, functions) is planned for future releases.
+More functionality is planned for future releases.
 Stay tuned!

-**Planned Features:**
-- `if`/`else` conditions
-- Loops (`while`, `for`)
-- User-defined functions
-- Lists/arrays
-- And more...

 ## Installation